-5. Replace with new 5-Micron Coalescing Filter, re-install black filter plate, re-install filter housing turning filter housing clockwise until blue housing lock latches.
+- 6. Replace with new 5-Micron Coalescing Filter, reinstall black filter plate.
+Black plastic filter plate should be finger/hand tight. - 7.
+Reinstall filter housing turning filter housing clockwise until blue housing lock latches.

-6. Repeat this process for 1-Micron and .01-Micron filters adjacent to water separator, using the kit contents table as a guide to match the filters with the correct housings.
-Be very careful to do this process one filter at a time to ensure the filters do not get mixed in the process.

-NOTE: The 1-Micron and .01-Micron Filters do not include black plastic filter plate and screw directly into the top of the housing.
+- 8. Repeat this process for 1-Micron and .01-Micron filters adjacent to water separator, using the kit contents table as a guide to match the filters with the correct housings.
+Be very careful to do this process one filter at a time to ensure the filters do not get mixed in the process. - NOTE: The 1-Micron and .01-Micron Filters do not include black plastic filter plate and screw directly into the top of the housing.
+Filters should be finger/hand tight.